thepowrhouse/bigquery-mcp-sql-generator/README.md

    Then edit the `.env` file to set your specific configuration values:
    - Set your Google Cloud Project ID
    - Set your BigQuery dataset and table names
-   - Set your Google API Key for LLM features (optional but recommended)
+   - Set your API Key for LLM features (Google or OpenAI)
    - Configure other settings as needed

 ## Authentication